CISteefel/CrunchTope/README.md

 ### RunTime

----> Add "H2O" to the end of the list of PRIMARY SPECIES.
+---> Add "H2O" to the beginning of the list of PRIMARY SPECIES (Species #1).
 ---> Add also to each of the CONDITION blocks  "H2O  55.50843506"

 ### Thermodynamic Database